 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of our Kit and iPad are not mandatory fees and as such cannot be charged to the VA.
-Students utilizing VA benefits will be responsible for arranging alternate payments for these costs.
+Students utilizing VA benefits will be responsible for arranging alternate payments for any fees not covered by VA.
+Please make checks payable to: Maly Family Enterprises.

 At its sole discretion, the school may adjust tuition and kit fees for students that transfer from a school that has closed without notice.